JuliaManifolds/LieGroups.jl/docs/src/groups/translation.md

-# The Lie group of translations on an Euclidean space
+# The Lie group of translations on a Euclidean space

 ```@docs
 TranslationGroup